Cottonwood Canyons Foundation

 The Work

-The Cottonwood Canyons Foundation Trail Crew is a professional trail crew working in collaboration with the US Forest Service’s Salt Lake Ranger District, community partners such as Save Our Canyons and the Salt Lake Climbers Alliance, and a variety of volunteer groups.
+The Cottonwood Canyons Foundation Trail Crew is a professional trail crew working in collaboration with the US Forest Service’s Salt Lake Ranger District, community partners such as Trails Utah and the Salt Lake Climbers Alliance, and a variety of volunteer groups.
 The Trail Crew builds, improves, and maintains sustainable trails in forest and wilderness areas throughout Millcreek Canyon, Big Cottonwood Canyon, Little Cottonwood Canyon, and along the Wasatch Front.
 See some of CCF’s recent projects.

 As the number of recreation visits to the tri-canyons area of the Salt Lake Ranger District surpasses that of Yellowstone National Park, there is increased stress on our recreation systems.
 The Trails Stewardship Program strives to maintain a resilient system of trails that can adapt to increased usership while protecting surrounding natural environments.
 Meet this year’s crew.